 Note: The information in this document is for reference only and may not be up-to-date or accurate.
 UNIFE does not guarantee its completeness or reliability.
 This document should not be used as definitive proof or relied upon for legal purposes.
 The information may become obsolete over time.
 Please consult a professional if needed.
 UNIFE is not responsible for any actions taken based on this document.

-To support an uniform LCA methodology for communication of environmental performance UNIFE LCA TG has supported the development of PCR 2009 :05 Rolling Stock and the c-PCR-023 Railway Infrastructure.
+To support a uniform LCA methodology for communication of environmental performance, UNIFE LCA TG has supported the development of PCR 2009:05 Rolling Stock and the c-PCR-023 Railway Infrastructure.

 Clarification on Battery Classification and Battery Passport Implementation under Regulation (EU) 2023/1542